Personality and Temperament: Connecting with Young Clients

-Personality and Temperament: Connecting with Young Clients is a 3-hour online continuing education (CE) course that demonstrates how differences in personality and temperament impact how children behave, and how adults communicate and connect with them.
+Personality and Temperament: Connecting with Young Clients is a 3-hour online continuing education (CE) course that demonstrates how differences in personality and temperament impact children's behavior, and how adults communicate and connect with them.

-Understanding differences in temperament and personality among adults and children will ultimately assist us in developing better relationships with our clients and enhancing therapy interventions, plans, and goals.
-Within the context of each type, this course will describe motivators that are type-specific, behavioral “triggers,” strategies and techniques for engaging children’s cooperation, and ways to free children from negative roles.
+Understanding differences in temperament and personality among adults and children will ultimately assist us in developing better relationships with our clients and enhance therapy interventions, plans, and goals.
+Within the context of each type, this course will describe motivators that are type-specific, discuss behavioral "triggers," and identify strategies and techniques for engaging children's cooperation, while freeing them from negative roles.

 This online course provides instant access to the course materials (PDF download) and CE test.
 The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).